 What Is Poultry Farming?

-Poultry farming is the agricultural practice of breeding and raising birds (typically chickens, turkeys, ducks, and geese) for the purpose of harvesting their meat or eggs for human consumption.
+Poultry farming is the agricultural practice of breeding and raising birds (typically chickens, turkeys, ducks, and geese) and harvesting their meat or eggs.
 Poultry farmers are responsible for the slaughter of tens of billions of birds per year.

-In the poultry farming industry, disease runs rampant and chickens are regularly abused.
-Just recently, animal rights group Compassion Over Killing sent a member undercover at a Maryland poultry farming operation.
-The employee caught raw, graphic footage of employees intentionally abusing chickens.
+Disease runs rampant in the poultry farming industry, and chickens are regularly abused.
+Animal rights group Compassion Over Killing recently sent a member undercover at a Maryland poultry farming operation.
+The employee caught raw, graphic footage that appeared to show employees intentionally abusing chickens.

-Also called chicken farms, poultry farms are designed for maximum efficiency.
-As you’ll learn later in this article, the speed with which these operations “process” chickens often results in extremely painful deaths for the birds.
-Worse, the Washington Post reports that the allowed “processing” speed might increase from 140 to 175 chickens per minute.
+Poultry farms are designed for maximum efficiency.
+The speed with which these operations “process” chickens often results in extremely painful deaths for the birds.
+Worse still, as Compassion Over Killing was highlighting with their undercover report, the permitted “processing” speed has recently increased in certain plants from 140 to 175 chickens per minute.

-They aren’t allowed to nest, for instance, or to care for their young.
-Layer hens are often housed in extremely cramped conditions with no access to sunlight.
-Furthermore, they’re bred specifically for laying speed — increasing egg production per hen.
-Since they’re not biologically designed to lay that many eggs, they suffer painful health problems as a result.
+Layer hens aren’t allowed to nest, for instance, or to care for their young.
+They are often housed in extremely cramped conditions with no access to sunlight.
+Furthermore, they are bred specifically for laying speed — to increase egg production per hen.
+Since they are not biologically designed to lay so many eggs, they suffer painful health problems as a result.

 Broiler chickens are chickens raised for meat.
-They’re part of the poultry farming operation that allows eggs to be fertilized to increase production.
-However, the chicks who come out of these eggs aren’t raised by their mothers but instead incubated before being hatched and moved to mass housing.
+They are a part of poultry farming operations that allow eggs to be fertilized to increase production.
+However, the chicks who come out of these eggs aren’t raised by their mothers but are instead incubated before being hatched and moved to mass housing.

-Chickens, when allowed to live out their natural lives, can reach 15 years of age or more.
+When chickens are allowed to live out their natural lives they can reach 15 years of age or more.
 Broiler chickens are typically slaughtered at 42 days of age.
-This is because they’re bred to mature more quickly than is natural, which means that they often suffer from serious health problems during their short lives.
+This is possible because they’re bred to mature more quickly than is natural, and their short lives are often blighted by serious health problems.

 Separated Before Hatching

-Hens, like many female animals, are designed to nourish and care for their young.
+Hens, like many female animals, have evolved to nourish and care for their young.
 They often help their chicks hatch, then begin teaching them how to be chickens.
-They help them gather food and protect them from predators.
+They help them to gather food and protect themselves from predators.

 None of these natural bonding experiences happen on poultry farms.
-Broiler hens, just like laying hens, have their eggs snatched from them immediately.
+Broiler hens and laying hens have their eggs snatched away from them immediately.
 The eggs are then incubated under UV light and are left to hatch on their own.

 If you’ve ever wondered what a factory farm chicken’s life looks like, it’s brutal.
 These animals aren’t treated as sentient beings, but as a means to an end.
 They’re born, raised, and killed for the sole purpose of serving human beings’ diets.